+• Lineage BA.2

-- Lineage BA.2 - In Portugal, BA.2 has been firstly detected in random nationwide sequencing surveys in ISO week 52 (27th December 2021 2nd January 2022) (Figure 2), becoming dominant on week 8 (21st-27th February 2022).
-According to the proportion of non-SGTF positive samples (indicative of probable Omicron BA.2 case), BA.2 relative frequency shows a decreasing trend and is estimated to be 21,3% on 23rd May 2022 (Figures 2, 3 and 5). - A sublineage of BA.2 (BA.2.35), with the additional mutation L452R in Spike protein, has been recently detected and is being monitored.
-The L452R mutation is associated with resistance to neutralizing antibodies and is also known as a marker mutation of other variants of interest/concern, such as Delta and Kappa.
-Since its first detection on 1st March 2022 (ISO week 9), the relative frequency of the BA.2.35 sublineage has shown an increasing trend, representing about 3.0% of the sequences analysed in weeks 18 and 19 (sampling ongoing). - The sublineage BA.2.12.1 was consecutively identified in the three latest nationwide surveys (weeks 17 to 19).
-Although presenting a relative frequency <1%, BA.2.12.1 was already detected in 5 out of the 7 Regions, which suggests an increase of circulation in Portugal.
-This lineage has raised particular interest internationally due to its additional mutation L452Q in Spike (affecting the same protein site described above) as well as due to its increasing circulation in some countries, namely in the United States of America.
+- In Portugal, BA.2 has been firstly detected in random nationwide sequencing surveys in ISO week 52 (27th December 2021 2nd January 2022) (Figure 2), becoming dominant on week 8 (21st-27th February 2022).
+According to the proportion of non-SGTF positive samples (indicative of probable Omicron BA.2 case), BA.2 relative frequency keeps its decreasing trend and is estimated to be 13% on 30th May 2022 (Figures 2, 3 and 4). - The sublineage BA.2.12.1 has revealed a relative frequency with increasing trend (0,4%, 0,7% and 1.1% in weeks 17, 18 and 19, respectively.
+Corroborating its increasing circulation in Portugal, BA.2.12.1 was already detected in 6 out of the 7 Regions (Figure 4), 9 districts in total.
+This lineage has raised particular interest internationally due to its additional mutation L452Q in Spike (affecting the same protein site described above) as well as due to its increasing circulation in some countries, namely in the United States of America. - A sublineage of BA.2 (BA.2.35), with the additional mutation L452R in Spike protein, has been recently detected and is being monitored.
+The L452R mutation is associated with resistance to neutralizing antibodies and is also known as a marker mutation of other variants of interest/concern, such as Delta, Kappa and Omicron BA.4/BA.5.
+BA.2.35 relative frequency has shown an increasing trend since its first detection on 1st March 2022 (ISO week 9), reaching 3.6% of the sequences analysed in week 18.
+Its frequency ranged from 1.5% to 3.0% in the subsequent nationwide sequencing surveys (analysis ongoing).